laughface809/Passwordnya/README.md

 Passwordnya is designed to facilitate local password management.
 Of course it is open source and can be expanded again.

 - [Open Source] Clone Repo and Install
-- [Encode Now] with various types of encoding namely base64 and sha256
+- [Encode Now] with various types of encoding base64 and sha256
-- [Plug n Play] Easy to transfer to other machines and short operation
+- [Plug n Play] Easy to transfer to other machines with short operation

 ## Installation